ChrisW-priv/PersonalVault/notes/Basis of vector space.md

 ---
+title: Basis of vector space
+description: A basis of a vector space is a set of linearly independent vectors that
+date: 2025-02-14
+tags: []
 categories:
   - zettelkasten
-date: 2025-02-14
-description: A basis of a vector space is a set of linearly independent vectors that span the entire space.
-tags: []
-title: Basis of vector space
 ---

 > [!Definition]